Telfort leads Butler against Buffalo after 26-point game - WTOP News

 Indianapolis; Tuesday, 8:30 p.m.
 EST

-BOTTOM LINE: Butler hosts the Buffalo Bulls after Jahmyl Telfort scored 26 points in Butler’s 103-95 overtime victory against the Texas Tech Red Raiders.
+BOTTOM LINE: Butler faces the Buffalo Bulls after Jahmyl Telfort scored 26 points in Butler’s 103-95 overtime victory over the Texas Tech Red Raiders.

-The Bulldogs have gone 4-0 in home games.
-Butler averages 83.4 points and has outscored opponents by 14.4 points per game.
+The Bulldogs have gone 4-0 at home.
+Butler is sixth in the Big East with 14.9 assists per game led by Posh Alexander averaging 5.3.

 The Bulls are 0-1 on the road.
-Buffalo is 1-4 against opponents with a winning record.
+Buffalo ranks seventh in the MAC scoring 30.3 points per game in the paint led by Shawn Fulcher averaging 6.0.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.